Malcolm Rowe: Early life and education

 Rowe was born on June 27, 1953 in St. John’s, Newfoundland and Labrador, to parents who grew up in the province's small fishing communities.

 Rowe attended Memorial University of Newfoundland, where he earned a Bachelor of Science and a Bachelor of Arts in political science.
 He studied at York University's Osgoode Hall Law School from 1975–78 and graduated with a Bachelor of Laws.

 Career

 Rowe was called to the bar by the Law Society of Newfoundland and Labrador in 1978 and The Law Society of Upper Canada (Ontario) in 1986.

 Before becoming a judge, Rowe worked in the Canadian foreign service.
 He also started his own private practice in Ottawa that focused on Canadian constitutional law, foreign affairs, and arbitration over maritime boundaries.
-He was an adviser for Progressive Conservative cabinet minister John Crosbie and Liberal cabinet minister Brian Tobin, and served as secretary to Newfoundland and Labrador's cabinet after Tobin returned as premier.
+He was an adviser for Progressive Conservative cabinet minister John Crosbie and Liberal MP Brian Tobin, and served as secretary to Newfoundland and Labrador's cabinet after Tobin returned as premier.

 He was appointed to the Supreme Court of Newfoundland and Labrador (Trial Division) in 1999.
 He was elevated to the Supreme Court of Newfoundland and Labrador (Court of Appeal) in 2001, where he served for 16 years.

 Rowe also taught public and constitutional law as a lecturer at the University of Ottawa for two years.